 - Shreveport, Louisiana;

 - Gulfport, Mississippi;

-WalletHub also provided top-five lists for some of the metrics they evaluated.
+WalletHub also provided top-five lists for specific metrics they evaluated.
 For instance:

-- Laredo, Texas, had the lowest cost of medical visit, while Providence, Rhode Island; Fargo, North Dakota; Milwaukee; Tacoma, Washington; Anchorage, Alaska; and Boston were all tied for the highest—at three times the average cost;
+- Laredo, Texas had the lowest cost of medical visit, while Tacoma, Washington; Fargo, North Dakota; Milwaukee, Wisconsin; Anchorage, Alaska; Madison, Wisconsin; and Boston were all tied for the highest—at three times the average cost;

-- San Jose, California had the lowest premature death rate, while Mobile, Alabama; Columbus, Georgia; Charleston, West Virginia; St. Louis; Baltimore; and Huntington, West Virginia were all tied for the highest—at three times the rate;
+- San Jose, California had the lowest premature death rate, while Detroit; Charleston, West Virginia; Augusta, Georgia; Huntington, West Virginia; St. Louis; and Baltimore were all tied for the highest—at three times the rate;

-- Seattle had the highest percentage of physically active adults, while Laredo, Texas had the fewest.
+- Seattle had the highest percentage of physically active adults, while Hialeah, Florida had the lowest.